Tips are discretionary (optional or extra) payments determined by a customer that employees receive from customers.

 Report all tips on an individual income tax return

-An employee must use Form 4137, Social Security and Medicare Tax on Unreported Tip Income, to report the amount of any unreported tip income to include as additional wages on their Form 1040, U.S. Individual Income Tax Return, and the employee share of social security and Medicare tax owed on those tips.
+An employee must use Form 4137, Social Security and Medicare Tax on Unreported Tip Income, to report the amount of any unreported tip income to include as additional wages on their Form 1040 or 1040-SR, U.S. Individual Income Tax Return, and the employee share of social security and Medicare tax owed on those tips.

 When to Report Tips to Your Employer